faizaaann/inno-stark/README.md

 # Introduction

 In the start, you can see that the store is empty.
 You can start adding products.
+- Initially it shows `No product Added` message.
 - All the fields are validated while adding the product.
 - Once you add the product it will be persisted and you can search it.
+- If no product is searched, it shows `No product Found` message.
 - You can print the list of the products by pressing ctrl+P

 ## Project Dependencies